 - Compare data from different date ranges for numerous keywords

 - Combine data from two different reporting sources on one sheet

 - Check whether new keywords already exist in an account

 - Identify and troubleshoot discrepancies between data sources

 Let’s say in order to analyze performance lifts around the holidays, you need to pull conversions for every day of the year, and there are two reporting sources.
 One conversion type is tracked through Adwords (tracking form fill outs) and the other is tracked through an external system (tracking phone calls).
 How can both form fill outs and calls be pulled into the same sheet, by day?

-- Pull a report from Adwords, including a column listing the day of the year and total conversions for that day.
+- Pull a report from Google Ads, including a column listing the day of the year and total conversions for that day.

 - Label this report tab “Form Fill Outs.”